-- Give me an example of a project that went well?
-Why was it a success?
+- Give me an example of a project that went well.
+Why was it a successful project?

 - How do you create the right conditions for project delivery?

 - What does leadership mean to you?
 What’s your leadership style?
-How do you manage and motivate your teams?
+How do you demonstrate leadership skills in managing and motivating your teams?